aregsar/aregsarblog/blog/2019/installing-laravel-using-composer/index.md

 > Note: It is recommended to install any required extensions individually instead of including a list of space character delimited extensions on a single line.
 This is because PECL gets confused when adding the extension setting to the php.ini file, if a zend extension such as xdebug is included in the list

-## PHP 7.3 Composer issue

- Note: If you are using PHP 7.3 and you get an JIT compiler setting error when `composer install` is run, update the JIT compiler setting in your PHP configuration file as detailed in my blog post [Installing Composer PHP Package Manager](https://aregsar.com/blog/2019/installing-composer-php-package-manager).

 ## Using Composer to create a new Laravel project

 We ca run the following composer command to download and create a new Laravel project: